Friday, December 20, 2024

 I wanted you to know that you were beside me today, Dad.
 Right there beside me with your hands in the bike.

-Today was bike day at Husky club and as the cast of wild things rode I noticed that one of the older boys was sitting with his head hung.
+Today was bike day at an aftersschool program where I work, called, Husky club.
+And as the cast of wild things rode round the blacktop, I noticed that one of the older boys was sitting with his head hung.
 His bike was on the ground.
 I walked over.

 "What up buddy?", I asked him.